NicolaGibson/AP-Module-C-Monday-Exercises/README.md

 ## Exercise 1: Quote a quote

-This exercise, creates a C++ program that prompts a user for create a C++ program that prompts the user for a quote and then for the author of the quote before displaying both to the author as below:
+This exercise, creates a C++ program that prompts a user for a quote and then for the author of the quote before displaying both to the author as below:

 What is the quote?
 The way to get started is to quit talking and begin doing.
 Who said it?
 Walt Disney